-If it looks like a chore, feels like a chore, and it is on a chart, it is a chore.
+If it looks like a chore, it feels like a chore, and it is on a chart, it is a chore.
 Research shows the importance of chores and how they build character.
 What if, however, it looks like service to others, and feels like an offering?
 A chore then becomes a meaningful contribution, overflowing with intrinsic rewards.

 When we first arrived at the Ananda Kurjana Ashram and Children’s Home, I saw what looked like a “chore chart” posted in the common area.
-I immediately implied my Western cultural experiences to what I was seeing and pictured kids checking things off, doing the bare minimum, and then winning screen time as a reward.
-What I didn’t know was that the next day, I would witness the single most transformational experience of my life as parent.
+I immediately applied my Western cultural experiences to what I was seeing and pictured kids checking things off, doing the bare minimum, and then winning screen time as a reward.
+What I didn’t know was that the next day, I would witness the single most transformational experience of my life as a parent.

 A Different Perspective on Chores

 Upon waking before the sun and completing our morning mediation and yoga led by the kids, I sleepily watched them go about their work.
-The girls responsible for getting purified water dispensers from storage, were doubled over laughing, as the wheelbarrow threw them about under the weight of the bottles, gaining speed as they flew down the hill.
+The girls responsible for getting purified water dispensers from storage were doubled over laughing, as the wheelbarrow threw them about under the weight of the bottles, gaining speed as they flew down the hill.